 In Islam, there is a belief that debt is evil and should be avoided.
 I asked a recently retired Pakistani teacher to write of her struggles in deciding how to invest her retirement.
 Her conviction to avoid debt has actually placed her in a more tenuous position since she is not permitted to put her money in savings.
 (When you deposit your money in savings, you are lending your money to a bank.)
 Instead, she considers placing her money in some investment funds that help small businesses.
 Musharhah are Islamic funds that invest in businesses usually managed by an Islamic bank.
 It carries the risk of an equity owner where no money is paid unless the business earns a profit.
 Here is what she wrote about her experience:

 Retiring after 30 years of service as a teacher in a local Government Model School in Aligarh, Pakistan has been the biggest achievement in my life.
 I gained much pleasure, relief and comfort from becoming a senior faculty member where I taught.
 I made many great friends with whom I shared many wonderful and memorable experiences.
 I was able to save a retirement fund that now has to support me.
 I hope to fetch another job to stay busy and keep earning.
 However, it will be hard because I am a 60 year old single woman with a cardiac medical condition.
-I must use my retirement fund wisely because it alone may not be enough on its own for the lifestyle I am used to by now.
+I must use my retirement fund wisely because it alone may not be enough to support the lifestyle I am used to.

 I must choose wisely.
 Perhaps I should contact and take appointment from the experts at Islamic banks for guidance.
 They can brief me better in managing my funds.